-This book brings together contributions from visual artists, writers and theorists who rethink the way the language of economics and finance influences our thinking and modes of expression.
-Through artistic contributions, image essays and texts the book aims to manifest a countering poetic language in art and theory alike.
+This book brings together contributions from visual artists, writers and theorists to rethink the way that the language of economics and finance influences our thought and modes of expression.
+Through artistic contributions, image essays and texts this book aims to manifest, across both art and theory, a poetic counter-language.

 With contributions by Mercedes Azpilicueta, Kris Dittel, Zachary Formwalt, Sara Giannini, Monique Hendriksen, Jan Hoeft, Sami Khatib, Hanne Lippard, Toril Johannessen, Robertas Narkus, Antonis Pittas, Nick Thurston and McKenzie Wark.

 Edited by Kris Dittel

 “When this combination of subjects works at its best, it creates both better economists and more economically aware non-economists.” – Latest in Books, Financial Times